Awakeri Soccer Club... the Greatest Junior Soccer Club in New Zealand

 also had top games.

-In the Intermediate Girls’ league, Awakeri had an exciting 3 - 0 win against
+In the Intermediate Girls league, Awakeri had an exciting 3 - 0 win against

 Whakatane One.
-Player of the match Philippa Haslam scored one goal and set up
+Player of the match Philippa Haslam scored one goal and

 another for star striker Danniella Palmer.
 Emma Searle also scored with a powerful